rolandguelle/razer-blade-stealth-linux/README.md

 # Arch (Antergos)

-Tested with [Antergos](https://antergos.com/) Arch, but other Arch based distros should work too.
+Tested with [Antergos](https://antergos.com/) (Wayland & Gnome) Arch, but other Arch based distros should work too.

 ## Works